Welcome to Comnet Group Inc.

 Lesson 1: Assessing Cybersecurity Risk

-• Topic A: Identify the Importance of Risk Management
+• Identify the importance of risk management

 Lesson 2: Analyzing the Threat Landscape